Posted by Hakan Erman

 I ruled out total control and safety, as those are always relative and even illusions.
 Like any mortal, my knowledge and abilities have limits.
 I lack full concentration.
 I am not particularly fit.
 Therefore, any state of perfection is beyond reach.

 Could it be “Realistic Self Evaluation”?
 Again, this is more an ideal rather than an actual reality.
 With many internal and external limitations, excellence can not possibly be my mission here.

 And yet, some sections of my riding day are so much better than others.
 I then feel satisfaction, joy, relaxation, engagement, fluency and presence.
 Bike feels like an extension of the body.
 These are special moments and never last an entire riding day.
 What exactly happens then and why do I want more of it?

-For great joy and riding or life moments here is a debatable recipe:
+For great joy and riding or life moments here is a debatable and open recipe:

 - Enjoy your restless brain, finally engaged and satisfied.

 I surely ride for many reasons.
 Among them, this hidden one will remain as most precious.